andrewcooke/ParserCombinator.jl/README.md

 Series(Repeat(s"a", 0, 3; backtrack=false), s"b"; backtrack=false)
 ```

-Using `backtrack=false`q makes a grammar more efficient, but also more specific.
+Using `backtrack=false` makes a grammar more efficient, but also more specific.
 It can also reduce the memory consumed by the parser, but does not
 guarantee that resources will be released - see TODO for a better
 approach to reducing memory use.